-These absences may be down to a variety of reasons, from maternity or parental leave to time off for long-term illnesses.
+These absences may be down to a variety of reasons, from maternity to dependant or parental leave to time off for long-term illnesses.

 In this piece, we’ll explore time off for medical appointments.
-It’ll highlight the entitlement for employees and the rules you must follow to meet their legal obligation.
+It’ll highlight the entitlement of employees and the rules they must follow to meet their legal obligation.
 It also offers wording you may want to adapt to form part of your absence policy.

 Time off for medical appointments law

 According to the law, your staff has the right to take time off work during certain circumstances.
 As well as their normal holiday entitlements, they can take time off to:

 - Study or train.

 - Have a baby.

 - Attend to public duties (jury duty etc.).